 61 Cygni in history.
 61 Cygni boasts no role in classical mythology.
 Being barely visible to the eye, the ancients apparently left no written reference to it at all.
 But its role in the history of astronomy is assured.

 As early as the late 1700s, astronomers recognized that its apparent motion among the stars is far greater than the average.
 Although this motion would take centuries to notice with the unaided eye, telescopic observations revealed a motion so startling that 61 Cygni earned the nickname the Flying Star.

 Those astronomers knew that its relatively fast motion indicates that the star is astronomically nearby.
 That fact prompted German astronomer F. W. Bessel to use 61 Cygni as the first star to have its distance measured by observation.
 As a result it is sometimes called “Bessel’s Star.”

 How to see 61 Cygni.
 61 Cygni is roughly halfway between two other stars that you can probably identify.
-The brighter one is Deneb, brightest star in Cygnus the Swan.
+The brighter one is Deneb, brightest star in the constellation Cygnus the Swan.
 The other star is Zeta Cygni (otherwise known as Geinah), the end of the Swan’s east wing.
 You’ll find 61 Cygni between these two.

 61 Cygni’s position is RA: 21h 06m 51s, dec: +38° 44′ 29″

 Bottom line: 61 Cygni is sometimes called the Flying Star.
 Although it’s not bright, it moves exceptionally rapidly against the background of more distant stars.
 Its motion reveals its nearness to Earth.